deunix-educ/TermuxSmsGateway/README.md

         nano $HOME/.termux/smsquitto-conf.yaml

 - Install services (start, stop, status)
-     - Install the Tremux widget:Widget on the phone's desktop by keeping your finger on the screen
+     - Install Tremux widget:Widget on the phone's by keeping your finger on the screen
      - Choose shortcut
      - Change the icon and the name if you want
      - Start, Stop, or Status service by clicking the icon